5 Whys of Root Cause Analysis + Examples

 The ‘5 Whys’ approach is a straightforward process that can be applied to various business problems.
 Let’s walk through the step-by-step process of using this method:

-• Define the problem: Start by clearly defining the problem you want to address.
+• Define the problem: Start by defining the problem you want to address.
 This could be a recurring issue, a customer complaint, or a bottleneck in your production process.
 The key is to have a specific problem statement to focus on.

 Examples of successful applications of the ‘5 Whys’ approach